 And the list of creative ways that scammers will try to take advantage of you goes on.

-While it might seem farfetched that people would fall for these sorts of bitcoin scams, the Twitter hackers netted over $140,000 worth of bitcoin at the time, which is worth roughly $320,000 today.
-Overall, a report by blockchain analytics firm Crystal Blockchain found that 113 security attacks and 23 fraudulent schemes resulted in the theft of approximately $7.6 billion worth of crypto assets since 2011.
+While it might seem farfetched that people would fall for these sorts of bitcoin scams, the Twitter hackers netted over $140,000 worth of bitcoin at the time.
+Overall, a report by blockchain analytics firm Crystal Blockchain found that security attacks and fraudulent schemes resulted in the theft of approximately $12.1 billion worth of crypto assets from 2011 to 2021.